Suzanne Jackson (artist): 2000s–present

 Jackson officially retired from SCAD in 2009, but Jackson remained as a part-time and adjunct professor until 2013.
 Additionally, Jackson taught introductory art history courses, including African American Art History at Savannah State University in 2013–2014 school year.
 Jackson has remained an active member of the Savannah artistic community and continues to create and exhibit her work.
 Jackson co-hosts a weekly radio show featuring jazz and conversation, called Listen Hear on WHCJ 90.3 Savannah State University Radio, alongside Ike Carter, Jerome Meadows, Tom Van de Ven, Lisa Jackson and Carla Curran, PhD.
 In 2019 Jackson was the recipient of a Joan Mitchell Painters & Sculptors Grant.
+As of 2019, Jackson has been represented by Ortuzar, New York.

 Artistic practice

-Suzanne Jackson has had an extensive career an emphasized the importance of living the lifestyle of an artist, in her words, to be an artist is to solve problems as opposed to create images.
+Suzanne Jackson has had an extensive career and has emphasized the importance of living the lifestyle of an artist, in her words: to be an artist is to solve problems as opposed to create images.
 She states, “I'm not an artist yet.
 I'm a painter.
-And I draw, and I work in theater as an "artist person," in quotes.
-But to become an artist takes a whole lifetime.”
-Throughout her career, Jackson has looked to nature for inspiration, she has consistently related blackness to nature.
+And I draw, and I work in theater as an artist person, but to become an artist takes a whole lifetime.”
+Throughout her career, Jackson has looked to nature for inspiration; she has consistently related blackness to nature.
 Her work has celebrated blackness through the representation of black bodies without an overtly political message.